g0bel1n/g0bel1n/README.md

 ## Lucas Saban

 Student at [Ensae Paris](https://www.ensae.fr/en/).
-Interested in Machine Learning, Finance and more broadly in anything tech-related.
+Interested in Machine Learning, Deep Learning, Swarm intelligence and more broadly in anything tech-related.

 I publish some of my projects here.
-They were realized with the only goal of improving my ML understanding and coding skills.
-Thus, they are far from being perfect, so feel free to PR or e-mail me with advices !
+They are far from being perfect, so feel free to PR or e-mail me with advices !

 Contact : lucas.saban@ensae.fr